Xi Jinping more powerful than ever after being named ruling party's 'core'

 When you are "the core" of the Communist Party, you aren't just another leader -- your will is now law.

-"The whole ting about being 'the core' is that you can get policies done," David Zweig, Hong Kong University of Science and Technology professor, told CNN.
+"The whole thing about being 'the core' is that you can get policies done," David Zweig, Hong Kong University of Science and Technology professor, told CNN.

 "The risk is that you will take power to yourself, undermine the power bases of the people beneath you.
 Give him greater authority to replace people who are allied with Jiang Zemin or their own networks."